 In the previous article, we discussed how to take phone calls from sellers.
 We’ll discuss deal valuation, negotiation and contracting process in more depth in a later articles.

 The question I get asked all the time is “where do I find these cash buyers?”
-I get emails from our software clients and subscribers saying “Daniil, I’m having trouble finding any investors to flip deals to”.
+I get emails from our house flipping software clients and subscribers saying “Daniil, I’m having trouble finding any investors to flip deals to”.

 Frankly, this always puzzles me.
 For 2 reasons:

 1) If you’ve approached your wholesaling business correctly, you’ve already identified the cash buyers first, found out what they’re looking for, and found the right deals that fit their criteria.
 You don’t need many buyers for this.
 Just find a few REAL buyers who will buy your deals and then go out and find deals for them.
-See our Wholesaling 101 article for this.
+See our Wholesaling 101 Part 2 article for this.

 But let’s say you have a deal under contract and now need to quickly find a cash buyer for it.

 This is an easy one.
-Create an ad (or upload a flyer like this one) to Cragslist under “Real Estate For Sale By Owner” section with your deal.
+Create an ad (or upload a flyer like this one) to Craigslist under “Real Estate For Sale By Owner” section with your deal.
 You’ll get calls immediately if it’s truly a good deal.